Pre-Med Emergency & Wilderness Medcine Program

 Who : Undergraduate students interested in exploring a career in medicine or other health professions (nursing, PA, paramedic, dental, etc.).
 Recent grads interested in applying to medical school.
 Anyone looking to get an edge up and outstanding experience for the application process to medical school or other health professions.

-What : A comprehensive two week introductory course to emergency and wilderness medicine.
+What : A comprehensive nearly two week introductory course to emergency and wilderness medicine.

 Where : The first week will be located in Denver, a thriving, hip, metropolitan city and the second week will be located at basecamp in the heart of the Rocky Mountains.

 Why : At the end of this course, students will have learned valuable skills in assessing and treating patients in an emergency or wilderness medical crisis, gained shadowing exposure with paramedics and physicians in an emergency setting, and met members of a medical school admission team to discover how to be more successful in medical applications.
-Students will also earn CPR certification and be given a letter of recommendation documenting their participation and performance.
+Students will also earn CPR certification, optional WFR certification, and a certificate documenting their participation.

-For further information please contact Todd Miner at firstname.lastname@example.org
+For further information please contact Dr. Todd Miner at firstname.lastname@example.org

 View Images Gallery